All Astronautical Evolution posts in 2017:

 Room, by the way, started publication only a couple of years ago, and is extremely well designed and produced.
 Although published in Vienna, all the text is in English.

 Anyway, reading that Lockheed Martin article got me thinking about how I might draw up my own blueprint.
 What are the fundamental principles that one would want to follow in order to make a success of a humans to Mars programme?
 How might one score competing proposals?
-I have identified six key points.
+I have identified five key points.

 (1) Extraterrestrial propellant manufacture